-We recorded contract research revenues of approximately \$5,343 and \$768 for the three months ended March 31, 2007 and 2006, respectively.
-Contract research revenues reflect the amortization of deferred revenue resulting from cash received from P&G under our collaboration for the development and commercialization of pexelizumab, U.S. government funded research grant revenue related to our research programs, and a nonrefundable fee for exclusive access to our xenotransplantation technologies, a program that was terminated in October 2003.
+We recorded contract research revenues of approximately \$0 and \$339 for the three months ended June 30, 2007 and 2006, respectively, and \$5,343 and \$1,107 for the six months ended June 30, 2007 and 2006, respectively.
+Contract research revenues reflect the amortization of deferred revenue resulting from cash received from P&G under our collaboration for the development and commercialization of pexelizumab and U.S. government funded research grant revenue related to our research programs.

 During 2006, we completed a final Phase III trial of pexelizumab.
 After reviewing results from that trial, we along with P&G, determined not to pursue further development of pexelizumab.
 Effective March 30, 2007, we mutually agreed to terminate the collaboration agreement.
-As we have no further obligations under the agreement, the remaining portion of the \$10,000 non-refundable upfront license fee, or \$5,343, was recognized as revenue.
+As the agreement has been terminated, the remaining portion of the \$10,000 non-refundable up-front license fee, or \$5,343, was recognized as revenue during the three months ended March 31, 2007.
+Due to the termination of the P&G agreement, we expect that future contract research revenue will be dependent upon future awards or grants.